-Trustees may choose to conduct a cyclical physical inspection of university facilities and recommend to the Board of Governors renovation and repair of facilities.
-The Councils of Trustees provide their recommendations to the Bboard by approving the university's annual capital plan, changes in building usage, individual project recommendations, bond financing requests, and property acquisitions and disposals.
+Act 188 provides that trustees should conduct an annual physical inspection of university facilities and recommend to the Board of Governors renovation and repair of facilities.
+The Councils of Trustees provide their recommendations to the board by approving the university's annual capital plan, changes in building usage, individual project recommendations, bond financing requests, and property acquisitions and disposals.
 To meet renovation and new construction needs, trustees are asked to work with university administrators to develop and prioritize the capital budget request.
 Again, the key questions are how the items requested and prioritized relate to the university's long-range plans and academic priorities.